 Most of our fifth day in Ireland was spent in transit.
 It was about two and a half hours by bus from Belfast to Dublin, and an additional two and a half hours from Dublin to Galway.
 Galway was much colder than Dublin and Belfast and felt very much like a seaside town, with the scent of brine and the sound of sea gulls clinging to the wet air.
 The staff at our hostel, Barnacles, were excellently friendly and claimed that Galway is one of the friendliest cities in Europe.
 After just a couple days, I couldn’t help but agree.

 The hostel staff helped us plan some activities for our week in Galway, beginning with a pub crawl around the historic Spanish Arch.
-The crawl started at a somewhat disheartening “American” themed bar called “Coyotes.”
+The crawl started at an “American” themed bar called “Coyotes.”
 It was somewhat disheartening to see what the American stereotypes were in Ireland.
 The bar featured flannel clad waitresses, bar-top line dancing, and confederate flags.
-My sister and wondered if the proprietors of the bar were aware of how offensive the decorations were.
-Though, it seems as though so many Americans claim to not understand, so who’s really to blame?
+My sister and I wondered if the proprietors of the bar were aware of how offensive some of the decorations were.
+Though, it seems as though so many Americans themselves claim to not understand the offense of the confederate flag, so who’s really to blame?

 Once the crawl took off, we stopped into a traditional Irish pub, called Richardson’s.
 They had fantastic live music from a band called “Sardines.”
 We sipped Magners hard ciders, listened to the tin flute with excitement, and chatted it up with a brilliantly kind young woman whose boyfriend was playing guitar for the band.
 The night continued with a number of lively Irish pubs and and clubs, where great music and bad dancing ensued.
 It was terribly fun.
 We continued to meet friendly locals who seemed equally excited to meet us.
 A few people asked us about our travels and in return gave great advice and insight into Irish landscape and culture.
 The crawl was overall, quite a rich experience.

 With this knowledge, walking by the performers became an entirely knew experience.
 The city had such a vibrant culture that contained great amounts of Irish heritage with significant international influence.
 Those initial claims that the people of Galway as well as those who visit tend to be the friendliest you’ll meet, turned out to be true.
-This was a happy place, it was so easy to be happy and kind while here.
+This was a happy place, that made it all too easy to be happy and kind whilst here.